In this blog, we will look at the lifecycle of a Kubernetes pod with examples and illustrations.

 When you deploy a pod, it could typically fall under any one of the following phases.

-Now lets understand these phases with a real-time example using our application pod.
+Now let us understand these phases with a real-time example using our application pod.
 Let’s call our pod java-api-pod

 Here is how the pod phases work when you deploy a pod multi-container pod.